codenvy/codenvy/DOCKERIZED.md

 6. Add a `codenvy reload` command, which resarts services with a SIGHUP signal instead of a container restart.
 SIGHUP signals instruct container services to reload their configuration without going through a reboot cycle.

 # Getting Stated
-Codenvy makes cloud workspaces for develoment teams.
-Codenvy is installed as a set of Docker images that are used together to run Codenvy server.

 ### Explain trial system